edCitalan/The-AI-Engineer-Challenge/docs/GIT_SETUP.md

 # Push the updated main branch back to your fork on GitHub
 git push origin main
 ```
-> 🎯 **If these commands succeed**, you’ll either see new commits pulled in or a message that everything is already up to date.
+> 🎯 **If these commands succeed**, you'll either see new commits pulled in or a message that everything is already up to date.

 💡 **Why it matters**: Keeping your fork updated helps avoid painful merge conflicts later and ensures your pull requests are based on the latest project state.